Twelve-Day War: Reactions and responses

 G7 leaders issued a statement at the 2025 G7 summit in Canada that read: "We affirm that Israel has a right to defend itself.
 We reiterate our support for the security of Israel.
 Iran is the principal source of regional instability and terror."
 UK prime minister Keir Starmer convened the national emergencies committee (COBRA) and said that "Iran must never have a nuclear weapon" and also that the UK prefers a "diplomatic approach".

 The White House said that Trump would decide "within two weeks" whether to join Israel's war against Iran.
 United States special envoy Steve Witkoff and Iranian Foreign Minister Araghchi reportedly spoke by phone several times after the start of hostilities.

 In Germany, German chancellor Friedrich Merz praised Israel's strikes and stated that Israel is "doing the dirty work for us" in Iran during an interview with ZDF.
-Merz also said the that the regime in Tehran has been weakened by Israel's attacks in the past few days and will probably not return to its former strength, making the future of the country uncertain.
+Merz also said that the regime in Tehran has been weakened by Israel's attacks in the past few days and will probably not return to its former strength, making the future of the country uncertain.
 The Iranian government described the comments by Merz as "shameful", and summoned the German ambassador in response.

 Multiple prominent international organizations, such as the United Nations, condemned the attacks on both countries and called for a restraint and Israel to de-escalate.
 Several countries, such as China, Japan, Russia, and Turkey, condemned the Israeli attack on Iran and called for de-escalation.
-Trump rejected Russian President Vladimir Putin's offer to mediate a ceasefire in the Iran–Israel war, telling him to focus on mediating a ceasefire in the Russo-Ukrainian War.
+Trump rejected Russian President Vladimir Putin's offer to mediate a ceasefire in the Twelve-Day War, telling him to focus on mediating a ceasefire in the Russo-Ukrainian War.